Market Research “Dos and Don’ts”: Capturing Today’s Unique Opportunities

-Market Research “Dos and Don’ts”: Capturing Today’s Unique Opportunities

 - DON’T ignore the efficiency balance: We’ve all had to tighten up our processes and our belts a little bit during the past few months.
 We have also had to try new ways of doing business, with staff working remotely and clients in transition.
 In the process, many have learned new ways to be effective.
 This often presents itself as a blend of internal and external resources to achieve maximum efficiency.
 DIY tools, already popular, have become more important as people work from various locations.
 Finding tools that are purpose-built for market researchers can help your internal staff become wildly efficient.
 Partnering with the right external vendors can keep everything running smoothly and speedily.
 Janine says to find the right balance among in-house resources (your employees!) and outsourced tasks.
 The right “techquilibrium” can allow researchers to spend more time answering questions and finding insights and less time commissioning and running research, something Ron says is more important than ever.

 - DO make changes to keep up with a changing consumer.
-John recently wrote a piece for the Insights Association called “Seizing the High Ground: Pivoting Tracker Studies During Times of Change.”
-This is a good example of how you may need to change your approach or even develop new services that are relevant for the here and now.
+John wrote a piece for the Insights Association called “Seizing the High Ground: Pivoting Tracker Studies During Times of Change.”
+This was a good example of how you may need to change your approach or even develop new services that are relevant for the here and now.
 Ron says you must “understand clients well enough to know what they want and need from you,” and this goes beyond simply what they are asking for or think they need.
 “Look ahead, be strategic, and think outside the box.”
 He also says that keeping up with consumers right now can mean adding more data sources for greater insights, which can help you tell a “far greater story.”